Solomon Islands

 Life for women in Solomon Islands

 Solomon Islands is a patriarchal society and men hold the majority of leadership positions in state, customary and faith-based institutions.
-In government, just three women have ever been elected to parliament since 1978.
-Across the country, 62% of women are in paid employment, compared to 88% of men, and a 2009 study found 64% of ever-partnered women had experienced sexual and/or physical violence from an intimate partner.
+In government, just six women have ever been elected to parliament since 1978.
+Across the country, 62% of women are in paid employment, compared to 80% of men, and a 2009 study found 64% of ever-partnered women had experienced sexual and/or physical violence from an intimate partner.

 Despite these obstacles, Solomon Islands is on the precipice of significant advancements in the lives of women and girls.
 A combination of increasing political will towards women’s rights and gender sensitive legal and policy frameworks, a growing women’s machinery within government and a strengthening women’s rights movement in civil society, is creating an increasingly enabling environment for women’s rights and gender equality.